SavourySnaX/EDL/_posts/2011-08-14-Documentation.md

 title: Documentation
 ---

  First up, I've now posted a first draft documentation for the language.
-Its rough around the edges, and incomplete (as is the language), however should server as a starting point for interested parties.
+Its rough around the edges, and incomplete (as is the language), however should serve as a starting point for interested parties.
 The documentation describes how some of the high level components of the 8080 are emulated.

  At present the space invaders emulator is 66% EDL and 34% C. The C code is used to handle memory access, fire interrupts and process the screen updates.
 The screen update code is stupidly simple so I won't bother describing it here, suffice to say that when it is moved into EDL it will be slightly more interesting (and I do mean slightly!).